-We intend to vigorously defend this case.
-In the event that a court ultimately determines that we infringe the asserted patent, we may be subject to substantial damages, which may include treble damages, and/or an injunction that could require us to materially modify certain features that we currently offer to consumers.
+DISH Network intends to vigorously defend this case.
+In the event that a court ultimately determines that we infringe the asserted patents, we may be subject to substantial damages, which may include treble damages, and/or an injunction that could require us to materially modify certain features that we currently offer to consumers.
 We cannot predict with any degree of certainty the outcome of the suit or determine the extent of any potential liability or damages.
+Each of the plaintiffs is an entity that seeks to license a patent portfolio without itself practicing any of the claims recited therein.